This is one of those rejected and never published or even processed photos I took in the summer of 2008 in Prince Edward Island.

 It is hard to believe that I took it almost 7 years ago.
 Lots of changes happened in the way we take photos and most noticeable in the way we process them.

-I had fun dealing with the old challenges, but at the same time, I have to admit that the modern processing and editing tools made it much simpler task.
+I had fun dealing with the old challenges, but at the same time, I have to admit that modern processing and editing tools made it a much simpler task.

 Shooting and Processing